Jce750/1DV610_L2/README.md

 ## Todo:s

 As of now the library is completely devoted for use with HTML.
 The library should fully cut the bonds to the view and focus on game-service.
 The create HTML-board method can still be a feature, but the library must not rely on HTML but rather keep data separate.
-I also have public methods and properties that expose objects.
-I must encapsulate.